ssahibsingh/projects-codedamn/weather-app/step3/Instructions.md

-# Hello and Welcome to **Weather App** guided tutorial!

-## In this step, we will get familiar with React Hooks and how to use them in our application.
+In this step, we will get familiar with React Hooks and how to use them in our application.

-### React Hooks are simple JavaScript functions that we can use to isolate the reusable part from a functional component.
+React Hooks are simple JavaScript functions that we can use to isolate the reusable part from a functional component.
 Hooks can be stateful and can manage side-effects.

 We will be using the following hooks in this step: